 Here’s a home truth: if you’ve been auto-renewing your policy with your home insurer for years, you’re probably getting overcharged.

-You may feel it gives you peace of mind, but your insurer rubs its hands with glee each time you auto-renew because it can charge you whatever it wants, regardless of whether your claims history or personal details have changed.
+You may feel it gives you peace of mind, but auto-renewing your policy is an invitation to your provider to raise prices and charge you whatever it wants, regardless of whether your claims history or personal details have changed.

 Despite an investigation by the Financial Conduct Authority, the elderly are still the most likely to auto-renew and end up overpaying.

 From 1 April 2017, you have been given the upper hand.
 For the first time, your insurer must display last year’s renewal price on your letter.

 You can compare the new price to the amount you paid last year and see whether it has gone up (it will have done) and whether your insurer has explained the price hike (it won’t have done).